mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 ## Introduction

 This chapter addresses inclusive methods .
-It also surfaces and begins discussion on results outling evolutions of user agency.
  Specifically observable responses to design interventions and resulting discussions.

+I examine key areas of the learning design through the lens of learner agency and authenticity of learning community context.
+The use of ap

+**Justifying selection of chapter contents**
+The following elements have emerged from many in the learning design as of merit for sharing in this chapter based on the following criteria: key to the learning experience of participant; novel in terms of lack of existing research; and of potential wider interest outside this context.

 <!--
 NARROW THIS DOWN